-About Our Genealogy Project
+About This Genealogy Project

 This web site began as a small, private concern intended as an extension of our larger genealogical inquiries.
 It was to be a medium of communication and research among a limited number of family members.
-In a rather short time, it has taken on a size and presence of its own, which requires a statement of our purpose and intentions for this public face of our work.
+In a rather short time, it took on a size and presence of its own, which requires a statement of my purpose and intentions for this public face of my work.

 Education